GCSE Revision Guide 2026: Evidence-Based Strategies That Work

 Highlighting Everything

 Highlighting feels productive but teaches nothing.
-Your brain needs to work with information, not just mark it.
+Your brain needs to work with information, not just mark it with a yellow pen.

 Re-reading Notes